wikimedia/pywikibot/README-conversion.txt

 The following methods have had their outputs changed:

 - getVersionHistory(): Returns a pywikibot.Timestamp object instead of a MediaWiki one
+- templatesWithParams(): Returns a list of tuples with two items.
+The first item is a Page object of the template, the second is a list of parameters.
+In compat we have a list of tuples with two items.
+The first item is the template title.

 === FilePage objects ===